urbanjost/M_intrinsics/md5/CONTINUATION.md

    2.7182818284590451
    2.7182818284590451
- Expecting the value   2.7182818284590451 string1=A very long string that won't fit on a single \
- line can be made through proper continuation. string2=A very long string that won't fit on a single \
- line can be made through proper continuation and \
- concatenation of multiple strings. big=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\
+ Expecting the value   2.7182818284590451 string1=A very long string that won't fit on a single \... line can be made through proper continuation. string2=A very long string that won't fit on a single \... line can be made through proper continuation and \... concatenation of multiple strings. big=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\...
- AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAACCCCCC\
- CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC\
+ AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAACCCCCC\...
+ CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC\...
  CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCmore at end
 ```
  _Fortran intrinsic descriptions (license: MIT) \@urbanjost_